mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Pop-up palette
 ~~~~~~~~~~~~~~~

 This is the little circular thing that is by default on the right click.
 You can organize your brushes in tags, and use those tags to fill up the pop-up palette.
-It also keeps a little color selector and a color history, so you can switch brushes on the fly.
+It also keeps a little color selector and color history, so you can switch brushes on the fly.

 .. image:: /images/en/Krita-popuppalette.png
    :align: center